Dooders/.github/profile/README.md

 Finally, the Artistic aspect aims to visualize and express the beauty of emergent behaviors and complex systems, capturing the intricate interplay of these elements in a visually engaging manner.

-By blending philosophy, art, and technology, Dooders aspires to create a rich, multi-layered, and multi-discipline system that challenges and expands our understanding of intelligence and agency.
+By blending philosophy, art, and technology, Dooders aspires to create a rich, multi-layered, and multi-discipline endeavor that challenges and expands our understanding of intelligence and agency.

 - Learn more about the project [foundations](../docs/Foundations.md) like [Agency](../docs/Agency.md), [Neural Networks](../docs/NeuralNetworks.md), or the [Agent-Arena relationship](../docs/Agent-Arena.md).
 - View the [technical](../docs/Goals.md#technical-goals-of-the-dooders-project), [artistic](../docs/Goals.md#artistic-goals-of-the-dooders-project), and [philosophical](../docs/Goals.md#philosophical-goals-of-the-dooders-project) goals.